 We are fortunate to have faculty who enhance student learning by inviting speakers to talk about important issues in the business world.
 The CSC offers a variety of resources to benefit students in your courses.

-- Speakers: We connect faculty and club advisors with professionals who are adept at building linkages between core concepts and real world experience.
+Speakers: We connect faculty and club advisors with professionals who are adept at building linkages between core concepts and real world experience.
 We have found that working with professionals builds community-school relations, provides role models for students, and enhance students’ practical and technical knowledge.
-Our Executive Director for Industry Relations, Pam Knowles, is available to team you up with knowledgeable and articulate professionals.

 Share Digital Communication